SSMM0498/SSMM0498/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a challenging project
-- 🌱 I’m currently learning AI, ML
+- 🌱 I’m currently learning AI, ML at Zone01 Dakar
 - 😄 Pronouns: He/him